Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 Is MrCool a better brand than Kanartic?

-Can I find spare parts easily?
+Can I easily find spare parts?

 Which brand has the best after-sales service?